vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 ![](./img/failure-handling-and-error-reporting-optionals.png)

 ## Throwing functions
-Failable functions throw if either of the following are true:
+Failable functions throw if any of the following are true:
 1. There are multiple possible reasons for failure.
 __Ex.__ `Task.generateAndPruneInstances()` includes code with several possible reasons for failure.
 These include:
     * Finding persistent store data that violates business logic (A relationship that should be non-nil is nil)